004Ajay/004Ajay.github.io/src/blog/2025-06-22-Installing_Nvidia_Drivers/story.md

 ### Setting up a local LLM

-If everything is fine, we can try setting up Ollama ([Website](https://ollama.com/) | [GitHub](http://github.com/ollama/ollama)) and test whether an LLM is able to use our consumer gpu to predict tokens.
+If everything is fine, we can try setting up Ollama ([Website](https://ollama.com/) | [GitHub](http://github.com/ollama/ollama)) and test whether an LLM is able to use our consumer GPU to predict tokens.

-Install ollama using `curl -fsSL https://ollama.com/install.sh | sh` wait for it to finish and finally you can see a message from ollama `NVIDIA GPU installed` and you can run a small LLM like llama or mistral (ollama run mistral) and test whether they're utilising our GPU by checking `nvtop` or see if the LLM is generating the text fast.
+Install ollama using `curl -fsSL https://ollama.com/install.sh | sh` wait for it to finish and, finally, you can see a message from Ollama `NVIDIA GPU installed` and you can run a small LLM like llama or mistral (ollama run mistral) and test whether they're utilising our GPU by checking `nvtop` or see if the LLM is generating the text fast.

 ![Ollama detects our GPU](Ollama%20Installation.png)